b0bh00d/Dash-d/README.md

 The Dash'd system utilizes multicasting, which creates a network "ring" where data is published without the need for active receivers.
 Any number of senders can be connected to the multicast group, and any number of receivers can be listening on the "ring" entirely without knowledge of the presence of any other connection (classic "Observer" pattern).
 Receivers in this case are Dashboards listening for Sensor data sent by Collectors.
 There is no limit to the number senders and receivers that can exists in the multicast group.

 Multicasting in Dash'd is limited to the current subnet.
 This means that domains to be monitored must have network "line-of-sight" to Dashboards prepared to display the state of their assets.
 This is currently a hard-coded limitation within Dash'd, but it can be altered to allow the multicast group to be global (i.e., be visible on the Internet).

+It is important to emphasize that the network parameters used by Collectors--IP adddress and port--exactly match those used by the Dashboards.
+In this fashion, the multicast "ring" is established and data sent is successfully received.
+Out of the box, both Collectors and Dashboards are coded to use the same default settings, so they will use the same "ring" when started.
+You can override these settings of course, but be sure you do so with all processes.

 ### Sensor
 A Sensor is actually not a direct component of the Dash'd project.
 Rather, they are independent processes running on the domain that are actively monitoring one or more assets and/or resources.
 Sensors are written by the user, and can be constructed in any language or fashion chosen by the user, as long as they can produce the expected output.